johnedstone/bitnami-wordpress-migration/Readme.md

 ```

 ### Lets Encyrpt
-* Let's Encrypt here is configured using --tls which means the DNS entry must be correct
 * Ths playbook uses this approach: [Reference](https://docs.bitnami.com/general/how-to/generate-install-lets-encrypt-ssl/#alternative-approach)
 * This playbook will install lego and the cronjobs to renew the Let's Encrypt certs
 * To update lego, simply remove `/opt/bitnami/letsencrypt/lego` and rerun the playbook.